 The F4T Controller uses two consecutive register to control a value or to read back a process variable.
 The two registers hold an IEEE-754 32-bit floating point word.
 The registers are read and written to in the low word-upper word order.
 The RF? query reads a 32-bit floating point value from two sequential register in low word-upper word order.
 The RF? does not require the number of registers to read since it is fixed at two registers.

 Some registers in the F4T Controller are 16-bit words.
+These registers are programmed with the same syntax as shown for Data Map 2 below.

 Modbus Register Read / Write Commands